niklasinde/charlatan/docs/index.rst

-.. charlatan documentation master file, created by sphinx-quickstart on Wed Feb  6 11:21:22 2013.
+.. ciarlare documentation master file, created by sphinx-quickstart on Wed Feb  6 11:21:22 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.